1MuneebUrRehman/Multi-Authentication/README.md

 <h1 align="center">Multi Authentication</h1>

-In this Project, you will see Laravel Multi-Authentication (Admin and User) in a Simple way.
+In this Project, you will see Laravel Multi-Authentication (SuperAdmin, Admin and User) in a Simple way.